cod3astro/Weather-app/README.md

 A simple web application that shows real-time weather information for any city.

 Features
-Search for current weather by city name
+Search for current weather by city name,

 Display temperature, humidity, and weather conditions